 Bertone gives Issigonis’ box on wheels some sharp-suited Italian style and demonstrates how cute doesn’t always mean curvy.

-The 1970’s can be seen as a bit of a lost decade when it comes to cute cars apart from this – the Innocenti 90/120L.
+The 1970s can be seen as a bit of a lost decade when it comes to cute cars apart from this – the Innocenti 90/120L.
 Innocenti’s association with BMC began in 1960, producing cars like the Austin A40, 1100 and more notably, the Mini under licence for the Italian market.
 Innocenti’s versions of BMC models tended to be plusher; the subtle restyling undertaken often appearing better judged and executed than those of their UK counterparts.

 It remains uncertain as to whether BLMC had any serious intent to import or build the 90/120L under licence, but it certainly would have shaken up a few entrenched souls at Longbridge.
-However, just as the car was getting its first public airing, the tottering BLMC empire collapsed and in the carnage that followed, Innocenti was sold off and the little Bertone-bodied hatchback never made it to the UK.
-It would remain a pleasant if poignant sight for travellers, right up to the car’s demise in 1993, after a 19-year lifespan.
+However, just as the car was receiving its first public airing, the tottering BLMC empire collapsed and in the carnage that followed, Innocenti was sold off and the little Bertone-bodied hatchback never made it to the UK.
+It would remain a pleasant if poignant sight for continental travellers, right up to the car’s demise in 1993, after a 19-year lifespan.

 Having established that soft forms and small dimensions often produce cute cars, where does that leave the squared-off Innocenti?
 Despite being somewhat of the school of sharp folds and delineated creases, Bertone’s styling manages to skirt a deft path by appearing substantial and solid, yet light, compact and planted.
-The key here is stance, proportion, and tension; all of which are excellently judged.
-The look is modish and functional; yet friendly and with its four-square stance, assertive.
+The key here is stance, proportion and tension, all of which are excellently judged.
+The look is modish and functional, yet friendly and with its four-square stance, assertive.